 What social entrepreneurs learnt from the visit to South Wales?

 I am a recent marketing graduate who joined the communications team during the summer of 2018 as a Digital Marketing & Events intern.
 My role is to help support the digital & events managers in various activities.
-I also provide additional support across social media and graphic design.
+I also lead on social media and creative content.

 Read the latest news, stories and insights from our blog.